ygfalcon/Solsniper-zero/README.md

 pre-signed transactions with ``depth_client.submit_signed_tx`` or run an ``EventExecutor`` from ``solhunter_zero.execution`` for event-driven order submission.

+## Flash-Loan Arbitrage

+Enable flash loans by setting `use_flash_loans` to `true` in your configuration.
+The bot will borrow up to `max_flash_amount` of the trading token using supported protocols (e.g. Solend), execute the swap chain and repay the loan within the same transaction.
+You must supply the required protocol accounts and understand that failed repayment reverts the entire transaction.

    The `AgentManager` loads the agents listed under `agents` and applies any weights defined in the `agent_weights` table.
 When `dynamic_weights` is set